neftjs/neft/index.coffee.md

 *Function* utils.lookupSetter(*NotPrimitive* object, *String* property)
 -----------------------------------------------------------------------

-This function returns function bound as a setter to the given *property*.
+Returns the given property setter function defined in the given object.

 	exports.lookupSetter = do ->
 		# use native function if possible